Wellness

 The Importance of Sleep for Mental Health

-December 17, 2025 5 min read Dr. Michael Chen
+January 20, 2026 5 min read Dr. Michael Chen

-Sleep is not a luxury—it's a necessity for mental health.
+Sleep is not a luxury; it's a necessity for mental health.
 Poor sleep can significantly impact your mood, cognitive function, and overall well-being.

 The Sleep-Mental Health Connection